Samk13/design_patterns_mermaid/readme.md

 `--o` : An arrow with a circle, indicating a relationship that has been looped back to the starting point.

+`--|>`: An arrowhead is a closed triangle, this Represent an inheritance or implementation relationship between classes or interfaces.

 ```mermaid
 graph LR